 Frequently Asked Questions

-We can take a deposit for your tour here at Real Aussie Adventures.
-You are required to pay a non-refundable deposit of 10% per person per trip for your booking to be confirmed.
-The remaining amount can be paid in installments.
-All payments must be made at least 60 days prior to your first travel date commencing.
+We have a deposit policy here at Real Aussie.
+We can take a deposit for any booking valued at $500 per person or more.
+You are required to pay a non-refundable deposit of 10% per person for your booking to be confirmed.
+Final payments must be made at least 60 days prior to your first travel date commencing.
 If your booking is made within 60 days of the departure date then the full amount is payable at the time of booking.
 Please note by paying a deposit you fix the price for your tour or activity, as long as you don’t make any further changes including change of date and/or accommodation amendments.
-Should you wish to change the date of your booking a change fee will not apply provided it is changed 30 days or more from departure.
-Further dates changes will be charged at $50 per change and may be subject to pricing fluctuations depending on your new date of travel.
+Should you wish to change the date of your booking a change fee will not apply provided it is changed 30 days or more from departure and is for the same travel year (Apr-Mar).
+Further date changes will be charged at $50 per change and may be subject to pricing fluctuations depending on your new date of travel.

 Do I need to reconfirm my tour?